 During the first season there will be some obvious changes in the behaviour and personality of your female Cockapoo, some of which will increase as the season progresses.
 Some of these common changes you will notice include: Changes in appetite, restlessness, increased urination, abnormal clingy behaviour, or she may become distant and not want to be around you as much, changes in obedience, vulval swelling and increased licking of her genitalia, bloody discharge from vulva, increased interest in male dogs, standing with back facing the male and moving her tail to one side and not protecting her genitalia.
 As you can see there are many changes that can occur but try not to worry.
 It can be stressful but you’ll get the hang of it.

 Although you shouldn’t worry about these changes in your Cockapoo.
 There are some things you must do to manage her during this period.
 You will need to supervise your female Cockapoo at all times.
 If you have a male dog in the same household they should never be left alone together unsupervised.

-Some owners also decide not to take their Cockapoo out during this time but exercise them instead in the house or garden.
+Some owners also decide not to take their Cockapoo out during this time but exercise them instead in the house or garden (a dog door is a good way for them to let themselves in or out).
 This isn’t something I can recommend as taking your dog out is as much about physical exercise as it is mental stimulation.
 So keeping your dog inside for weeks at a time without taking her outside for a change of scenery can make her restless.

 Other dogs will get the scent of your Cockapoo in heat and follow it so some owners recommend taking your female in season out in the car, away from the house and walking them in a different area.
-This prevents other dogs being able to follow the scent back to your home and causing an issue.
+This prevents other dogs from being able to follow the scent back to your home and causing an issue.

 An increasing number of owners now use specially designed disposable nappies when their female Cockapoo is in season.
 It does prevent blood drops in the house.
-However others like to use them as a level of protection against the unwanted attention of dogs when they are out, although they won’t stop a determined male from attempting to mate.
+However, others like to use them as a level of protection against the unwanted attention of dogs when they are out, although they won’t stop a determined male from attempting to mate.
 So the decision is entirely yours.

 That way they can schedule a time where they have no other dogs in the clinic and can minimize the risk of an accidental mating or an issue with other dogs.
-It also allows the team at the clinic to clean after you’ve visited to reduce risk of dogs coming in afterwards getting the scent of your in season Cockapoo.
+It also allows the team at the clinic to clean after you’ve visited to reduce risk of dogs coming in afterwards getting the scent of your in-season Cockapoo.